yogitasn/SpringBoard-DE-Projects/Step Five Prototyping Your Data Pipeline/README.md

 ```

-* Trasnformation and loading by executing the below python driver file.
-Driver will load the staging (ParkingWarehouseDriver) and perform transformations and loading by calling ParkingOccupancyLoadTransform
+* Transformation and loading by executing the below python driver file.
+Driver will load the staging tables(ParkingWarehouseDriver) and perform transformations and loading by calling ParkingOccupancyLoadTransform

 ```
 python parkingOccpn_driver.py